MASCOT Family Role

 ACTIONS /STYLE

-Family : Rebellious (constant trouble with authority, won’t follow directions), They make a lot of noise, diverting attention from the addict & his/her need for Recovery on to themselves.
-They won’t go along with the Hero who pretends everything’s alright.
+Family : Rebellious (constant trouble with authority, won’t follow directions), They make a lot of noise, diverting attention from the addict & his/her need for Recovery on to themself.
+They won’t go along with the Hero who pretends everything’s allright.
 For a while will try to compete with the Hero for status, but lose & then stop trying to please

 Social:

-Because they have thick walls built around them from fear & outrage, their relationships will often be superficial & inauthentic – except when they can bond with another equally angry, bitter peers.
+As the grow up = Because they have thick walls built around them from fear & outrage, their relationships will often be superficial & inauthentic – except when they can bond with another equally angry, bitter peer or group.

 Often act out in front of others, putting on a tough act.
 In reaction to the family chaos & abuse, they become the troublemaker – argumentative, attention seekers, blaming others, disruptive, intrusive, negative leader

-AND/OR secretive, sneaky, verbally dishonest, unwilling to take personal responsibility
+AND/OR secretive, sneaky, verbally dishonest, unwilling to take any personal responsibility

 DEFENSES